ioi/isolate/README.md

 Also, Isolate's [manual page](http://www.ucw.cz/moe/isolate.1.html) is available online.

+## Quick start

+### Docker image

+The fastest way to start is grabbing the pre-built docker image at `ghcr.io/minhnhatnoe/isolate:latest`, which can be used as a standalone image or a base image.

+#### Standalone

+Run the container with the `--privileged` flag to start the daemon.
+Make sure you mount appropriate directories to the default mount points at `/bin`, `/lib` and `/usr` (and probably `/var/local/lib/isolate/` to put executable in the sandbox).

+Use `docker exec` to trigger `isolate` runs (refer to the man page for additional details).
+A good starting point would be `isolate --cg --init && isolate --cg --run -- <program> && isolate --cg --cleanup`.

+#### Base image

+In your resulting image, install libcap (usually available as `libcap` and/or `libcap-dev`) and run the daemon with either `isolate-cg-keeper --move-cg-neighbors` or `start_isolate` (note that both will be blocking).

+### From source

+#### Installation

 To compile Isolate, you need:

 - pkg-config
 - headers for the libcap library (usually available in a libcap-dev package)
 - headers for the libsystemd library (libsystemd-dev package) for compilation of isolate-cg-keeper

 You may need `a2x` (found in [AsciiDoc](https://asciidoc-py.github.io/a2x.1.html)) for building manual.
 But if you only want the isolate binary, you can just run `make isolate`

 Recommended system setup is described in sections INSTALLATION and REPRODUCIBILITY of the manual page.
+To install the systemd unit, run `make install-systemd-units`.

+#### Usage

+If your system is using systemd, run the installed unit (usually with `systemctl enable isolate --now`) and you're ready to use `isolate`.

+### Anatomy of isolate

+- `isolate-cg-keeper`: Establish the Control Group subtree for running processes and future sandboxes.
+Should be started before running any `isolate` and `isolate-check-environment` commands.
+If `isolate-cg-keeper` is not the sole process at its designated Control Group, execute with `--move-cg-neighbors` to avoid violating [Control Group v2's No Internal Process Constraint](https://docs.kernel.org/admin-guide/cgroup-v2.html#no-internal-process-constraint).
+- `isolate-check-environment`: Check current environment for sources of run-time variability and other issues.
+Should be run after starting `isolate-cg-keeper`.
+To apply recommended fixes, run with `--execute`.
+- `isolate`: The sandbox trigger.
+Refer to the man page for guidance.